addu390/addu390.github.io/_posts/2022-02-22-django-fargate-in-8-minutes.md

 So far, we have seen how to [dockerize the Django application](https://pyblog.medium.com/dockerizing-django-application-gunicorn-and-nginx-5a74b250198f) and [deploy the application on EC2](https://pyblog.medium.com/deploying-django-application-on-aws-ec2-and-docker-10a1f7c29573).

-Installing Docker Engine on every EC2 instance and running the Dockerized Django application does not scale and make it harder to maintain ⚠️.
+Installing Docker Engine on every EC2 instance and running the Dockerized Django application does not scale and make it harder to maintain.
 However, it’s probably the right choice for a staging environment or an application with 1–2 EC2 instances.

-That said, let’s get to it 😎
+That said, let’s get to it

-## The plan ✈️
+## The plan

 - Install AWS CLI.
 - Install ECS CLI.